kjkubik/Module-1-Challenge/README.md

 we needed to display the counts and percentages of the successful, failed and cancelled plays.
 We were also required to get a Total count of all three outcomes displayed.

-Lastly, I left my percentages showing two decimal points in the table because it is bad practice to leave any percentages that are supposed to add up to 100%, add up to 101%.
-The last row presents this issue.
-This leave too much room for scrutinization.
-If someone is going to let me do what I love for them (my employer), I will be sure to double check my results.
+Lastly, I left my percentages with two decimal points in the table.
+It is bad practice to leave percentages in a format that confuses the reader.
+The last row of the table presents an issue.
+The totals should add up to 100%.
+They don't.
+When left rounded with no decimal points, they add up to 101%.

 ### Challenges and Difficulties Encountered
-The nested if statement is cumbersom and very difficult to debug within Excel.
+The nested if statement is cumbersome and very difficult to debug within Excel.
 Also, within any other language, you wouldn't do this.
-You would write a case statement.
+You would write a CASE statement.

 ## Results